Alejandro-Vas/news-app/README.md

-# New Yourk Tims news app
+# New York Tims news app

-## Project made using JavaScript, TypeScript, React and Redux.
+## Project made using JavaScript, TypeScript, React and Redux, based on Material UI.

 #### APP FEATURES: